flowxo/flowxo-sdk/README.md

       }
     }

-When your scripts are run, you'll get an `access_key` in `data.auth`, which you can use wherever the API expects an OAuth token.
+When your scripts are run, you'll get an `access_key` in `options.credentials`, which you can use wherever the API expects an OAuth token.

 You'll also need to take special care to use an _OAuth Error_ when the API reports an authorization problem.
 That way, the core knows to try and refresh the access token and try your script again (when possible).
 See the section _Handling Errors > OAuth Errors_ for details.